tbebekis/Tutorial-JsonSerializer/README.md

 .Net types related to serialization are found in the following namespaces

 - [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json).
 Contains the `JsonSerializer`, the [JsonSerializerOptions](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions) and other main types.
 - [System.Text.Json.Serialization](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.serialization).
-Contains attribute, converters and similar auxiliary classes used in customizing serialization.
+Contains attributes, converters and similar auxiliary classes used in customizing serialization.

-There is of course the excellent [Newtonsoft.Json](https://www.newtonsoft.com/json) library but `JsonSerializer` is worth using since it is the native solution provided by .Net and there is no need to install any [NuGet](https://www.nuget.org/) package in order to use it.
+There is of course the excellent [Newtonsoft.Json](https://www.newtonsoft.com/json) library but `JsonSerializer` is worth using it since it is the native solution provided by .Net and there is no need to install any [NuGet](https://www.nuget.org/) package in order to use it.

 `JsonSerializer` can be used with .Net Core 3.0 and later and with .Net Standard 2.0.